varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-grace.rst

 `pass`.

-In practice this method works well in most cases, but if you experience excessive `pass` behavior, this translates to a reduced the hit rate and higher load on the backend.
+In practice this method works well in most cases, but if you experience excessive `pass` behavior, this translates to a reduced hit rate and higher load on the backend.
 When this happens you will see the error message `vcl_hit{} returns miss without busy object` in the log.